Post horn: List of postal services that include the post horn in their logos

 Until 2002, the Finnish Postal and Telegraph Administration (Posti- ja lennätinhallitus) and its successors also featured a postal horn in their logos.
 The logo from 1987 onwards had a single symbol combining the postal horn and telegraph symbols.

 Post horns in road signs

 In Italy the post horn was featured on a sign called Obbligo di arresto all'incrocio con autobus di linea su strade di montagna ("Stop when encountering coaches on mountain roads").
-Installed along tortuous or narrow mountain roads, this sign was meant to mandate motorists to stop and give way to incoming coaches, and let them pass safely.
+Installed along winding, narrow mountain roads, the sign indicated that motorists should yield to incoming coaches, and let them pass safely.
 This sign was removed from the Italian Road Code in 1992.